 Hot flashes: Common sense prevails here.
 Do whatever you would do on a hot day to keep yourself cool.
-Dress in layers so that you can remove clothing if you start to get hot.
+Dress in layers so that you can remove clothing if you start to get hot and wear moisture wicking clothing.
 Drink cold beverages, and if possible, turn on a fan or open a window.
 Some women can identify their hot flash triggers — hot beverages, caffeine, alcohol, spicy foods, stress and hot weather are common culprits.
 If hot flashes are really a problem, speak with your health care provider about other options, including hormone replacement therapy.
 If hot flashes happen at night( sometimes known as night sweats), wear moisture wicking sleepwear and use temperature regulating sheets, cooling mattress pads and cool pillows to help make sleeping more comfortable.

 Difficulty Sleeping: Make sure you're tired for bed by getting enough physical activity during the day.
 Give yourself time to wind down.
 Put your work away at least an hour before bedtime, and try to keep the electronic devices out of the bedroom.
 A cup of herbal tea also can help you relax, but avoid it if it brings on a hot flash!